GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ### Display the same side panel on every site {: #every-site }

-The side panel can be set initially from the `“default_path”` property in the `“side_panel”` key of the manifest to display the same side panel on every site.
+The side panel can be set initially from the `"default_path"` property in the `"side_panel"` key of the manifest to display the same side panel on every site.
 This should point to a relative path within the extension directory.

 {% Label %}manifest.json:{% endLabel %}